Los 80: Development

+The fifth season of the series premiered on 23 September 2012.
+The year is 1987, and it starts with Pope John Paul II's visit to Chile.
+The fifth season ended on 16 December 2012 with Juan trying to get a job after Ricardo, the son of his former employer, steals all the money Juan and him made from selling a textile factory.
+Claudia, recovering from Gabriel's death, tries to go back to medical school, repeating again the PAA (Chilean MCAT).
+In the meantime, Felix has his first kiss with Sibila.

+The sixth season premiered on 13 October 2013.
+It focuses on 1988's plebiscite of 1988 and the end of Pinochet's dictatorship.
+The season's finale took place on 12 January 2014.

+Finally, in August 2014, Canal 13 announced the seventh season of the series, based on the year 1989, which began to be issued from 5 October and will mark the end of the series.
+The recordings were completed on Tuesday 18 November 2014, amid tears and hugs.

 Chilean television ratings

 The pilot episode attracted 2.06 million viewers in Chile, came first in its time slot, leaving behind other programs like Animal Nocturno in the "competitive Sunday night".
 The season marked a peak audience of 2.7 million and an average rating, in 10 episodes, of 1.9 million viewers.
 Los 80 was the most watched new series in 2008, averaging a total of 1.92 million viewers.

 For the second season, the show continued in the "competitive Sunday night", against Animal Nocturno from TVN and Caiga Quien Caiga from Megavisión, leading the night with a positive margin of 0.7 million viewers.
 The series popularity increased, and it started having a big cultural impact in people.
 The season's audience average was 2.54 million viewers.
 The season had an average rating of 2.54 million viewers.
 The most watched episode of the season was the season's finale "Nos queremos tanto".